Skip to main content

 (she / her / hers)

 Rikaela brings a diversity of marketing expertise to Umbrella.
-From the world of music festivals such as Splendour in the Grass and Island Vibe, to the strategic planning of marketing agencies and government bodies, Rikaela has a proven track record of orchestrating successful marketing and communications strategies within the arts and cultural sphere.
+From the world of music and art festivals such as Splendour in the Grass and Island Vibe Festival, Rikaela has a proven track record of orchestrating successful marketing and communications strategies for grassroots organisations through to major corporations.

-Fortified by a dual-degree in Advertising and Creative Industries, Rikaela's journey led her from Brisbane to North Queensland, where she has engaged with a range of initiatives, from grassroots to major corporations.
+Fortified by a dual degree in Advertising and Creative Industries, Rikaela's journey led her from Brisbane to North Queensland, where she has engaged with a range of initiatives in the arts and cultural sphere.
 Beyond professional pursuits, Rikaela is a dedicated champion for her local community, actively contributing her time and energy to various projects across the region.
-Working alongside the likes of Djabuganydji/Western Yalanji singer-songwriter Djawarray, hip-hop group Water Streets, the community-run venue Kuranda Amphitheatre, and Papua New Guinean artist MerkAbart.
+Working alongside the likes of Djabuganydji/Western Yalanji singer-songwriter Djawarray, hip-hop group Water Streets, Saibai Island independent artist Moses Warusam, the community-run venue Kuranda Amphitheatre, and Papua New Guinean visual artist MerkAbart (Sharmaine Drieberg) and more.

 Sabrina Toby